How to Setup a HTTPS Node JS Server on Amazon EC2

 nano app.js

-, so next add below code to the command window.
+nano app.js will create a file called app.js, so next add the below code to the command window.

-Following code is a sample to start express.js, when you type URL will return the Hello World! message.
+The following code is a sample to start Express.js.
+When you type the URL, it will return the Hello World! message.

 var express = require('express');